Getting to the Theater

 Rattlestick is proudly located in the heart of the West Village, surrounded by diverse dining and rich historical sites.
 If you’re in our neighborhood for a show and are looking for a deal, check out some of our Village partners!

 Parisian wine bar Vin Sur Vingt is right around the corner from our theater and offers homemade French recipes with over 100 wines to choose from.
 If you’re seeing a matinee, grab a coffee at Nadas, a Colombian mother-and-son empanadas shop with gluten-free empanadas that come in an assortment of fillings and colors.
+If you're looking to grab dinner before a show, get a table at Ferdi, a new Italian restaurant in the West Village run by brother and sister duo Fernando and Aida Scarpati.
 If you’re planning a night in after a show, you can get a bottle of wine at Pop the Cork, a family-run wine boutique with a diverse selection of small production and rare wines and spirits.

 In addition to diverse cuisine, the West Village is home to some of the most important LGBTQ+ sites in the entire city.
 Standing tall just six minutes from our theater, the Stonewall Inn is the home of the legendary Stonewall uprising, where Marsha P. Johnson and other activists protested the police brutality that disproportionately targeted LGBTQ+ folx.
 In Christopher Park, the Stonewall National Monument was the first national monument to honor the queer civil rights movement.